-Leg ulcers are seen in 10-20% of patients with SCD (39), and the ratio was 13.5% in the present study.
-The prevalence of leg ulcers increases with age, male gender, and sickle cell anemia (SCA) (40).
-It is shown that SCA shows a more severe clinic than SCD with associated thalassemia minors (41).
-Similarly, the prevalence was higher in males (19.8% versus 7.0%, p<0.001), and the mean age of the patients with leg ulcers was significantly higher than the others in the present study (35.3 versus 29.8 years, p<0.000).
-These results may indicate effects of systemic atherosclerosis on the leg ulcers.
-Similarly, the leg ulcers have an intractable nature, and around 97% of ulcers relapse in a period of one year (39).
-As another evidence of their atherosclerotic nature, the leg ulcers occur in distal areas with less collateral blood flow in the body (39).
-The abnormally hardened RBC induced chronic endothelial damage, inflammation, edema, and fibrosis at the capillary level may be the main cause in the SCD (40).
+Leg ulcers are seen in 10-20% of patients with the SCD (38), and the ratio was 13.5% in the present study.
+The prevalence increases with age, male gender, and SCA (39).
+Similarly, the prevalence was higher in male gender (19.8% versus 7.0%, p<0.001), and the mean age of the patients with leg ulcers was significantly higher than the others (35.3 versus 29.8 years, p<0.000) in the present study.
+These results may indicate some effects of systemic atherosclerotic process on leg ulcers.
+Similarly, the leg ulcers have an intractable nature, and around 97% of healed ulcers relapse in a period of one year (38).
+As another evidence of their atherosclerotic nature, the leg ulcers occur in distal areas with less collateral blood flow in the body (38).
+The abnormally hardened RBC induced chronic endothelial damage, inflammation, edema, and fibrosis at the capillary level may be the major underlying cause in the SCD (39).
 Prolonged exposure to the hardened cells due to the pooling of blood in the lower extremities may also explain the leg but not arm ulcers in the SCD.
 The hardened cells induced venous insufficiencies may also accelerate the process by pooling of causative RBC in the legs, and vice versa.
-Similarly, pooling of blood may also have some effects on higher prevalence of venous ulcers. diabetic ulcers, Buerger's disease, digital clubbing, and onychomycosis in the lower extremities.
+Similarly, pooling of blood may also have some effects on higher prevalences of venous ulcers, diabetic ulcers, Buerger's disease, digital clubbing, and onychomycosis in the lower extremities.
 Furthermore, the pooling may be the cause of delayed wound and fracture healings in the lower extremities.
-Beside the hardened RBC, the higher prevalences of smoking and alcohol may also have some effects on the leg ulcers by accelerating the atherosclerotic process in males.
-Hydroxyurea is the first drug that was approved by Food and Drug Administration for the SCD (18).
+Beside the hardened RBC, the higher prevalences of smoking and alcohol may also have some additional effects on the leg ulcers by accelerating the atherosclerotic process in male gender.
+Hydroxyurea is the first drug that was approved by Food and Drug Administration for the treatment of SCD (18).
 It is an orally-administered, cheap, safe, and effective drug that blocks cell division by suppressing formation of deoxyribonucleotides which are the building blocks of DNA (20).
-Its main action may be the suppression of hyperproliferative white blood cells (WBC) and platelets (PLT) in the SCD (42).
-Although the presence of continuous damage by hardened RBC on vascular endothelium, severity of the destructive process is probably exaggerated by the higher numbers of WBC and PLT.
-Similarly, lower WBC counts were associated with lower crises rates, and if a tissue infarct occurs, lower WBC counts may decrease severity of pain and tissue damage (43).
-According to our ten-year experiences, prolonged resolution of leg ulcers with hydroxyurea in most patients may also suggest that the leg ulcers may be secondary to the increased WBC and PLT counts induced prolonged vascular endothelial inflammation and edema at the capillary level.
-Probably due to the irreversible fibrotic process on the vascular endothelium, hydroxyurea is not so effective in terminal patients with the leg ulcers.
+Its main action may be the suppression of hyperproliferative white blood cells (WBC) and platelets (PLT) in the SCD (40).
+Although the presence of a continuous damage by hardened RBC on vascular endothelium, severity of the destructive process is probably exaggerated by the immune system.
+Similarly, lower WBC counts were associated with lower crises rates, and if a tissue infarct occurs, lower WBC counts may decrease severity of pain and tissue damage (41).
+According to our ten-year experiences, prolonged resolution of leg ulcers in most but not all of the SCD patients with hydroxyurea may also suggest that the leg ulcers may be secondary to the increased WBC and PLT counts induced prolonged vascular endothelial inflammation and edema at the capillary level.
+Probably due to the irreversible fibrotic process on vascular endothelium, the drug is not so effective in terminal patients.